-The Government has sanctioned 66 posts of different cadre for the Institute to undertake research, evaluation, training and related activities.
+The Government has sanctioned 66 posts of different cadre for the institute to undertake research, evaluation, training and related activities.
 The Government has also sanctioned 297 posts of different cadres for the eight Caste Certificate Scrutiny committees working in various part of this state.
-The TRTI provides support to the Committees in terms of provision of ethnographic details as well as other relevant information and data about the tribes while it simultaneously uses the verification details compiled by the Committees' Research officers for updating records.
-The officers and staff with the background of Anthropology , Law, Social Work, Statistics, Accounting, Cameraman for photography and film making, Artist cum Sculptor , Curator and also those with enormous field experience provide valuable support to meet the objectives of the Institute.
+The TRTI provides support to the committees in terms of provision of ethnographic details as well as other relevant information and data about the tribes while, it simultaneously uses the verification details compiled by the committees Research Officer for updating records.
+The officers and staff with the background of Anthropology, Law, Social work, Statistics, Accounting, Cameraman for photography and film making, Artist cum Sculptor, Curator and also those with enormous field experience provide valuable support to meet the objectives of the Institute.

-5. Library
+5. Training